gigya/wordpress/readme.txt

 = 5.7.6 =
 * Fixed multiple issues with plugin configuration on multi-site (network) setups
 * Fixed edit user profile administrator page redirecting to the admin's own profile edit page

+= 5.7.7 =
+* Improved error handling on multisite
+* Fixed an issue with login to a child site on multisite setups

 == FAQ ==